ms/buildtogether.tech/src/methods.md

 Quasi-experiments blend into the second major research approach, which uses statistics and machine learning to find patterns in whatever data the researcher can get her hands on.
-Doing this is called <span g="data_mining" i="data mining">data mining</span>, and most studies of this kind make use of the wealth of information available online at sites like [GitHub]][github] and [Stack Overflow][stack-overflow] or from millions of crash reports collected online [% b Glerum2009 %].
+Doing this is called [% i "data mining" %][% g data_mining %]data mining[% /g %][% /i %], and most studies of this kind make use of the wealth of information available online at sites like [GitHub]][github] and [Stack Overflow][stack-overflow] or from millions of crash reports collected online [% b Glerum2009 %].
 Data mining has produced many valuable insights, but